Operations and Transactions

 4. Propagating (Validator)

 Once Stellar Core has determined that a transaction is valid, it will propagate the transaction to all other servers to which it’s connected.
-In this way, a valid transaction is flooded to the entire Stellar network.
+This way, a valid transaction is flooded to the entire Stellar network.

 5. Crafting a candidate transaction set (Validator)